li9406/frogger-game/README.md

-# Simple Frogger Game using RXJS
+# Simple Frogger Game using RxJS

+The Frogger game is created using Functional Reactive Programming (FRP) techniques and implemented in TypeScript.
+I have used RxJS Observable streams to handle animation and user interaction.

 ## Features
 * Ground Section: Filled with moving cars (in grey), trucks (in pink) and flies (in red).
 Eat a fly to receive 50 bonus points.
 The flies will only appear at the first 10 seconds of each level.
 Watch out for cars and trucks that can end your journey!
 As the level increases, the speed of the cars and trucks increases, making it more challenging to avoid them.